gereoffy/deepspam2/README.md

 14. hyperparameter search implemented (bs/lr), new model eval code to find best training result
 15. re-implemented the milter API from scratch using native asyncio -> deepspam4.py
 16. first stable/public release! (after testing in production for a week)
+17. visualization (asciiart/matplotlib) of the model weights (trainging & testing processes)

 # Tools included: